mmurphy384/pirl-microcredential/use-cases.md

         uint mircoCredentialFee         // This is the fee they will collect from the educator }
     ```
-  * The Pirl Smart contract is instantiated and then we call S
+  * The Pirl Smart contract is instantiated and then we call
       SetOrgInfo(name, address, phone, email, contactPerson, website, microCredentialFee) public ownerOnly()
   * ETS representative is redirected to a new page that is dedicated to their contract.
 This is the page that they will link or embed in their own website.
 This will support the following info:
     * Update Contract Info